 (2) Three professional references from law enforcement administrators of the rank of lieutenant or above;

-(3) No convictions for a felony or crime of moral turpitude or any other peace officer disqualifying offense.
+(3) No convictions for a felony, crime of moral turpitude, offense of violence, sexually oriented or child-victim oriented offense, or any other peace officer disqualifying offense.

 (4) Completion of an Ohio peace officer training commission conference for jailer training school commanders.